typedef24/collegeSimulationChallenge/README.md

 # CollegeSimulationChallenge

+This is an Angular powered app which simulates the activities of a college.
+App helps us to visualise the various thread processes running in the college.

+You can access the live version of the application which is hosted on Vercel at [https://college-simulation-challenge.vercel.app/](https://college-simulation-challenge.vercel.app/)

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.0.0.
+The project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.0.0.

 ## Development server